raidensakura/modmail/README.md

 ### Patreon Hosting

-If you don't want the trouble of renting and configuring your server to host Modmail, we got a solution for you!
-We offer hosting and maintenance of your own, private Modmail bot (including a Logviewer) through [**Patreon**](https://patreon.com/kyber).
+If you don't want the trouble of renting and configuring your server to host Modmail, the original developers offer hosting and maintenance of your own, private Modmail bot (including a Logviewer) through [**Patreon**](https://patreon.com/kyber).
 Join our [Modmail Discord Server](https://discord.gg/cnUpwrnpYb) for more info!

 ### Local hosting (General Guide)

 Modmail can be hosted on any modern hardware, including your PC.
 For stability and reliability, we suggest purchasing a cloud server (VPS) for under $10/mo.
-If you need recommendations on choosing a VPS, join our [Discord server](https://discord.gg/cnUpwrnpYb), and we'll send you a list of non-affiliated hosting providers.
-Alternatively, we can host Modmail for you when you're subscribed to our [Patreon](https://patreon.com/kyber).
+If you need recommendations on choosing a VPS, join the [Discord server](https://discord.gg/cnUpwrnpYb), and we'll send you a list of non-affiliated hosting providers.
+Alternatively, we can host Modmail for you when you're subscribed to the [Patreon](https://patreon.com/kyber).

 This guide assumes you've downloaded [`Python 3.10`](https://www.python.org/downloads/release/python-376/) and added python and pip to PATH.